 Regrettably, despite achieving near JRPG perfection Xenoblade Chronicles isn’t without its blemishes.
 With all of the Wii’s graphical horsepower seemingly geared behind maintaining the open environments and the enemy creatures that inhabit them, an unnerving disappointment is the quality of the facial animation.

-Nevertheless, Xenoblade Chronicles stands tall as one of the best titles released in its genre this console generation.
+Nevertheless, Xenoblade Chronicles stands tall as one of the best titles released in its genre in this console generation.
 If there is one noun that is exuberated in every regard, it is depth.
-An engaging narrative, extensive quest system, and a rewarding combat system amounts to a phenomenal JRPG that is a not only worthy of your time and attention, but one of the most significant additions to the Wii software library.
+An engaging narrative, extensive quest system, and a rewarding combat system amount to a phenomenal JRPG that is not only worthy of your time and attention but one of the most significant additions to the Wii software library.

 Version Tested: Wii

 Review copy provided by Nintendo